-If you purchased your AHA-2920C as part of an Adaptec kit, the kit includes one 50-pin internal SCSI cable that allows you to connect up to two internal SCSI devices.
+If you purchased your AHA-2930B as part of an Adaptec kit, the kit includes one 50-pin internal SCSI cable that allows you to connect up to two internal SCSI devices.

 Step 3: Plug one end of your 50-pin internal SCSI cable into the host adapter's internal SCSI connector.
-To connect more than two internal devices, you will need to obtain or purchase a SCSI cable with enough connectors to accommodate all of your devices.
+To connect more than two internal devices, use a SCSI cable with enough connectors to accommodate all of your devices.